[Most articles can be downloaded; if you see no download form, write to us.]

 Is anyone refusing to accept you for who you really are?

 Is there anyone in your life who doesn’t accept you for how much you’ve grown spiritually?
-Is there someone who doesn’t believe you about the faith?
+People who are doubters because they don’t believe you about the Faith?
 Have you been falsely accused of doing something you never had any intention of doing?
 Have you been dismissed as incapable of doing what you have in fact learned to do?

 In Luke 4:24-30, Jesus shows us how to handle these people.